Impostor/Impostor/docs/Server-configuration.md

 Restart=always
 # Restart service after 10 seconds if the dotnet service crashes
 RestartSec=10
-KillSignal=SIGINT
+KillSignal=SIGTERM
 SyslogIdentifier=log.impostor

-# User and group that will run the Impostor server process -- ensure that user has execute on the binary
+# User and group that will run the Impostor server process -- ensure that user is allowed to execute the binary
 User=impostor
 Group=impostor
 TimeoutStopSec=10